zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 </table>

-### Implement a Live Video Broadcast
+### Implements a Live Video Broadcast

-#### Enable the Video Mode (enableVideo)
+#### Enables the Video Mode (enableVideo)

 ```
 - (int)enableVideo;
 ```

 This method enables the video mode.
-The application can call this method either before entering a channel or during a call.
-If it is called before entering a channel, the service starts in the video mode; if it is called during a call, it switches from the audio to video mode.
+You can call this method either before joining a channel or during a call.
+If you call this method before entering a channel, the service starts in the video mode.
+If you call this method during a call, the service switches from the audio to video mode.
 To disable the video mode, call the `disableVideo` method.

 <table>
 <colgroup>